ethstorage/W3IPs/W3IPS/w3ip-1.md

 The auto mode is the default mode of resolver (also applies when the "resolverMode" method is unavailable in the target contract).
 In the auto mode, if **path** is empty, then the protocol will call the target contract with empty calldata.
 Otherwise, the calldata of the EVM message will use standard Eterheum contract ABI [Contract ABI Specification — Solidity 0.8.3 documentation](https://docs.soliditylang.org/en/v0.8.3/abi-spec.html), where

 - **method** is a string of function method be called
 - **argument_i** is the ith argument of the method.
 If **type** is specified, the value will be translated to the corresponding type.
 The protocol currently supports the basic types such as uint256, bytes32, address, and bytes.
-If **type** is not specific, then the type will be automatically detected using the following rule
+If **type** is not specified, then the type will be automatically detected using the following rule

 1. **type** = "uint256", if **value** is numeric
 2. **type**="bytes32", if **value** is in the form of 0x+32-byte-data hex